José Vasconcelos: Mexican Revolution

 Although Vasconcelos was interested in studying philosophy, the Porfiriato's universities focused on the sciences, influenced by French positivism.
 Vasconcelos attended the National Preparatory School, an elite high school in Mexico City, and he went on to Escuela de Jurisprudencia in Mexico City (1905).
 In law school, he became involved with a group of radical students organized as the Ateneo de la Juventud (Youth Atheneum).
 The Ateneo de Juventud was led by a Dominican citizen, Pedro Henríquez Ureña, who had read Uruguayan essayist José Enrique Rodó's Ariel, an influential work published in 1900 that was opposed to Anglo cultural influence but also emphasized the redemptive power of education.
 The Ateneo de la Juventud had a diverse membership, composed of university professors, artists, other professionals, and students.
 Some other members included Isidro Fabela and Diego Rivera.
 Opposed to the Díaz regime, it formulated arguments against it and its emphasis on positivism by employing French spiritualism, which articulated "a new vision of the relationship between individual and society."

-After graduating from law school, he joined the law firm of Warner, John, and Galston in Washington, DC.
+After graduating from law school, he joined the law firm of Warner, John, and Galston in Washington, D.C.
 Vasconcelos joined the local Anti-Re-election Club in Washington, D.C.
 It supported the democratic movement to oust the longtime President of Mexico Porfirio Díaz in 1910 and was headed by Francisco I. Madero, the presidential candidate of the Anti-Re-election Party.
 Vasconcelos returned to Mexico City to participate more directly in the anti-re-election movement, became one of the party's secretaries, and edited its newspaper, El Antireelectionista.

 After Díaz was ousted by revolutionary violence that was followed by the election of Madero to the presidency, Vasconcelos led a structural change at the National Preparatory School.
 He changed the academic programs and broke with the past positivistic influence.

 After Madero's assassination in February 1913, Vasconcelos joined the broad movement to defeat the military regime of Victoriano Huerta.
 Soon, Vasconcelos was forced into exile in Paris, where he met Julio Torri, Doctor Atl, Gabriele D'Annunzio, and other contemporary intellectuals and artists.
 After Huerta was ousted in July 1914, Vasconcelos returned to Mexico.

-The Convention of Aguascalientes in 1914, the failed attempt of anti-Huerta regime to find a political solution, split the factions.
+The Convention of Aguascalientes in 1914, the failed attempt of the anti-Huerta regime to find a political solution, split the factions.
 The leader of the Constitutionalists, Venustiano Carranza, and General Álvaro Obregón split with more radical revolutionaries, especially Pancho Villa and Emiliano Zapata.
 Vasconcelos chose the side of the Convention and served as Minister of Education during the brief presidential period of Eulalio Gutiérrez.
 Villa was defeated by the Constitutionalist Army under Obregón in the Battle of Celaya in 1915, and Vasconcelos went into exile again.
 Venustiano Carranza became President (1915–1920), but was ousted and killed by the Sonoran generals who had helped put him in power.